uramkris/sdet-portfolio-project/README.md

 # sdet-portfolio-project
-Portfolio project for SDET interview prep and automation practice
+Portfolio project for SDET interview prep and automation practice.